CSRD Board moves forward to explore new governance option

 • incorporation of Blind Bay (or portion thereof) as a separate municipality

 • incorporation of Blind Bay and Sorrento (or portion thereof) as a combined, single municipality

 • division of Electoral Area C into two electoral areas, each with its own Electoral Area Director.

-For each of these scenarios, the Boundary Analysis is to recommend a study area — that is, a potential boundary.
-The recommendations are to be based on an assessment of quantitative and qualitative data, driven by a set of boundary criteria.
-For each scenario, the report identifies implications that would be explored further under a full restructure study.
+For each of these scenarios, the Boundary Analysis is to recommended a study area — that is, a potential boundary.
+The recommendations were based on an assessment of quantitative and qualitative data, driven by the set of boundary criteria.
+For each scenario, the report identified implications that would be explored further under the full restructure study.

-The Columbia Shuswap Regional District (CSRD) received Provincial Government funding for a Governance Study in Electoral Area C of our regional district in 2016.
-The governance study process was over one year in duration, involving a CSRD appointed Committee consisting of representatives from various communities within Area C, along with an extensive public community engagement process.
+The Columbia Shuswap Regional District (CSRD) received Provincial Government funding for a Governance Study in Electoral Area C of the regional district in 2016.
+The governance study process took more than a year, involving a CSRD-appointed Committee consisting of representatives from various communities within Electoral Area C, along with an extensive public community engagement process.

 The purpose of the Governance Study was to:

 - Document and assess the current state of governance and service delivery in the South Shuswap;